 DevOps and CI/CD require dev and IT ops to work as a cohesive team, which is best done using identical dev and production environments.
 While devs can use simulators and emulators to approximate a production environment, cloud environments can replicate production environments more accurately.

 For the present time, the answer is no because many professional developers feel low-code is either beneath them or simply a toy.
-After spending several years learning how to code, I can’t say I blame them because professional developers actually know how code works.
-So, it’s also little incredulous to think that a developer would be completely be displaced by a low-code tool that hides the many complexities of application development behind visual tools and wizards.
-Low-code doesn’t actually replace developers.
+After spending several years learning how to code, it’s also a little incredulous to think that a developer would be completely displaced by a low-code tool that hides the many complexities of application development behind visual tools and wizards.
+But low-code doesn’t actually replace developers.

 Whether PaaS or aPaaS becomes the name of a single, consolidated category is immaterial over the long-term, but in the short-term, the distinction between the two makes sense given their different target audiences.